Grinkle Mine: Grinkle Mine tramway

 Grinkle Mine was linked to Port Mulgrave, some 2+1/2 mi away, by the company's own tramway, which opened in 1875.
-The 3 ft gauge line, was also used to transport workers to the minesite from the port due to the remoteness of the mine's location.
+The 3 ft gauge line was also used to transport workers to the minesite from the port due to the remoteness of the mine's location.
 From the Grinkle Mine site, a single track left southwards through Ridge Lane Tunnel, 376 yd long, then curved eastwards through the hamlet of Dalehouse where it entered a longer tunnel (Port Mulgrave Tunnel, 1,729 yd) which exited onto the cliff-face at Port Mulgrave.
 The railway cost Charles Palmer £40,000 to build in 1875.

 The tunnel through to Port Mulgrave was 5 m tall, and was between 7 m and 8 m wide.
 This had been a previous ironstone working dug into the cliff, which was developed into a brick-lined tunnel for the tramway connecting the dock to Grinkle Mine.
 The tunnel mouth on the seaward side is still extant and bricked up, some 50 ft above the high water mark.
 Wooden viaducts were built over the becks that the tramway had to cross to get to the port, with timber supplied from Whitehall Shipyard in Whitby.

 Trains typically consisted of eight wagons, carrying a loaded weight of 8 short ton each, (64 short ton per train).
 These were worked by 0-4-0 Saddle Tank engines; two of which were built by Fowler of Leeds and two by Hudswell Clarke.

 Port Mulgrave was originally created in 1850s to ship ironstone dug from the surrounding cliffs lining the coast.
 As this became exhausted, the mining company moved inland to Grinkle Mine and built the tramway so that the port could still be used as a loading point.
 During its heyday, up to 800 ships a year were loading ironstone for the smelters in the North East of England.
 Wooden gantries were built some 60 ft above the stone jetties that allowed the mined ore to be laden into the ships by means of gravity.
-Ships would work in a triangular route; firstly carrying coal to London from the Tyne, then running empty to Port Mulgrave, loading with ironstone and the sailing for the Tyne, where they would swap ironstone for coal to begin the journey again.
+Ships would work in a triangular route; firstly carrying coal to London from the Tyne, then running empty to Port Mulgrave, loading with ironstone and then sailing for the Tyne, where they would swap ironstone for coal to begin the journey again.
 Ships could only enter Port Mulgrave harbour when the tide was rising, and would also need to leave before the water became too low.